 The one thing we all know is that cancer does not wait for anything.
 It continues on it’s destructive path no matter what is happening in the world, showing no respect to any human in it’s way.
 My belief is that it is the modern day plague.
 On most days our media will contain stories about food, pollution and lifestyle encouraging the relentless charge of cancer.
 Also we hear about wonderful new treatments that might change our lives in the future.
 We have indeed made some progress over the years with approximately 50% of us actually living with the disease rather than dying of it.
 But our chances of being directly affected by cancer have got worse, going from 1 in 3 to just 1 in 2!
 We have already reached the stage where it is very rare to find anyone who’s family or friends have not been impacted by the disease!

 There have been some monumental changes in world politics in recent years where it now seems to be all about egos and publicity rather than action and achievement.
 All of the key politicians around the world are jostling for position and seek self publicity in their ever increasing quest for fame and front page headlines.
 No longer content to quietly go about their work and let their successes speak for themselves.
-We seem to have reached deadlock around the globe with no fresh ideas or faces with any real credible way of changing this stale way of working.
-We seem to have accepted this as the new way of working, by people who no longer represent our values and needs.
+We have reached deadlock around the globe with no fresh ideas or faces with any real credible way of changing this stale way of working.
+It seems we have accepted this as the new way of working, by people who no longer represent our values and needs.
 They are caught up in self preservation mode, saying and doing the things they need, to help them stay employed.

 In the UK I am yet to see any politician that is a ‘leader,’ capable of dragging us out of the current paralysis facing our country.
 Let’s remember that these people are well paid to argue with each other in the present system.
 Unlike people working in business, where they are paid to find a solution!
 Whilst the foundations of our country slowly rot we are encouraged to look into politicians private lives and dig dirt on them!
 Great healthcare is one of the pillars that our country is built on, and because of the lack of positive actions by successive Governments, our systems and infrastructure are slowly crumbling.
 Primary and social care in complete chaos due to lack of funding and any credible forward thinking.
 Hospitals and clinicians working beyond full capacity most of the time, as waiting lists increase.
 This is only summer so I dread watching news headlines once the weather turns colder!